LandscapeGeoinformatics/geopython-ut-2018/source/index.rst

 .. admonition:: Open Access!

-    The course is **open for everyone**.
     The aim of this course is to share the knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
+This course is using many parts on the following course:

     - `Auto-GIS course University of Helsinki <https://automating-gis-processes.github.io/2017/>`__

-    Please read more about how to do it from `here <License-terms.html>`_.
+    Read more about open licensing terms from `here <course-info/License-terms.html>`_.

 Course topics